SemEval/SemEval2025/schedule.md

   - CYUT at SemEval-2025 Task 6: Prompting with Precision – ESG Analysis via Structured Prompts
   - Zuifeng at SemEval-2025 Task 9: Multitask Learning with Fine-Tuned RoBERTa for Food Hazard Detection
   - FII the Best at SemEval 2025 Task 2: Steering State-of-the-art Machine Translation Models with Strategically Engineered Pipelines for Enhanced Entity Translation
-  - MRS at SemEval-2025 Task 11: A Hybrid Approach for Bridging the Gap in Text-Based Emotion Detection
   - madhans476 at SemEval-2025 Task 9: Multi-Model Ensemble and Prompt-Based Learning for Food Hazard Prediction
-  - GT-NLP at SemEval-2025 Task 11: EmoRationale, Evidence-Based Emotion Detection via Retrieval-Augmented Generation
-  - IASBS at SemEval-2025 Task 11: Ensembling Transformers for Bridging the Gap in Text-Based Emotion
   - Sakura at SemEval-2025 Task 2: Enhancing Named Entity Translation with Fine-Tuning and Preference Optimization
   - Anaselka at SemEval-2025 Task 9: Leveraging SVM and MNB for Detecting Food Hazard
   - QUST_NLP at SemEval-2025 Task 7: A Three-Stage Retrieval Framework for Monolingual and Crosslingual Fact-Checked Claim Retrieval